What Is a Stamp Audit?

 Why stamp audits exist

-A stamp audit isn't usually fraud.
+A stamp audit usually isn't fraud.
 It's economics.
-A buyer demands SOC 2 from a vendor, the vendor wants the cheapest report that clears the gate, and somewhere a firm agrees to do it for a fee that can't cover real testing.
+A buyer demands a SOC 2 report from a vendor, the vendor wants the cheapest report that clears the gate, and somewhere a firm agrees to do it for a fee that can't really cover the testing, often bundled in next to a compliance monitoring subscription so the all-in price looks like a bargain.
 The report comes out clean because nobody had the hours to find anything.

 I spent five years doing tech audit fieldwork at a Big 4 firm.
-The waste isn't in the testing — it's in everything around it.
+Here is what that taught me: the waste in an audit isn't in the testing itself.
+It's in everything around it.
 Coordination, re-requests, waiting on people, review loops.
-When a fee gets squeezed, the testing is the first thing to disappear, because it's the part the client never sees.
+So when a fee gets squeezed, the testing is the first thing to disappear, because it's the part the client never sees.

 - Budget pressure.
 Clients push fees down every year.
-The firm "eats hours" — works 60, bills 30 — and quality erodes quietly.
+The firm absorbs the extra hours, working 60 and billing 30, and quality erodes quietly.
 Those uncharged hours are what I call ghost hours, and they're the hidden subsidy behind a cheap audit.

 - Cherry-picked samples.
-An auditor pulls a sample from a population — say 25 of 50 terminated employees — to test a control.
-If the firm over-samples, quietly discards the failures, and keeps the clean ones, the report reads spotless.
-Nobody re-reviews the underlying evidence, so nobody catches it.
+To test a control, an auditor pulls a sample from a population.
+For example, 25 of your 50 terminated employees, to check that each one's access was actually removed.
+If a firm pulls more than it needs, quietly sets aside the ones that failed, and keeps only the clean ones, the report reads spotless.
+Since nobody re-reviews the underlying evidence, nobody catches it.

-- Inquiry without corroboration.
-Under AICPA attestation standards (AT-C section 205), asking someone "do you do this?" is never enough on its own.
-Every control needs a corroborating procedure — inspection, observation, reperformance.
-A stamp audit stops at the conversation and writes it up as tested.
+- Asking without checking.
+Under the AICPA's attestation standards (the rules CPAs follow when they examine and give a formal opinion on a company's controls, specifically AT-C section 205), simply asking someone "do you do this?" is never enough on its own.
+That kind of asking is called inquiry, and every control also needs a corroborating procedure to back up the answer: inspecting a document, observing the process, or re-performing the step yourself.
+A stamp audit stops at the conversation and writes it up as if it were tested.

-The result is a PDF that looks like an audit and wasn't one.
+The result is a PDF that looks like an audit and wasn't quite one.

 How to tell you got a stamp audit